 Strip Shingles are the original and the most basic of roofing shingles available in the industry.
 Strip shingles are denoted by the fact that they are single layered roofing shingles that are generally designed to look like slate.
 Strip shingles have a very flat appearance on the roof line and are typically the lightest weight roofing shingles available in the market.
 Strip shingles used to be the predominant roofing shingle available and used in the market.
 Today, however, with significant advances in technology and consumer sophistication, strip shingles are used primarily by home builders manufacturing economy priced homes.

-Examples of strip shingles are CertainTeed’s XT™ 25, and Patriot shingles.
+Examples of strip shingles are CertainTeed’s XT™ 25.

 Dimensional Shingles are now the predominant roofing shingles installed in North America.
 These products are manufactured as dual layered products (or multi-layered in some instances) and provide a thicker and richer appearance on the roof (a multi-dimensional look).
 Dimensional shingles are also (typically) heavier in weight than strip shingles and usually have improved warranty protections, which can range from 30-years to Lifetime.